Tommy Smith (saxophonist): Classical music

 In 1989 Smith performed An Rathad Ùr ("The New Road"), a concerto for saxophone by William Sweeney, with the BBC Scottish Symphony Orchestra for the television series Jazz Types, which Smith also presented.
 Prompted by Roger Pollen of the Scottish Ensemble, he spent six months studying orchestration for strings with a commission for saxophone and strings very much in mind.
 As a Blue Note musician at the time, Smith had access to the parent company EMI's classical catalogue.
 He researched orchestration texts by Samuel Adler, Rimsky-Korsakov, and Cecil Forsyth, and spent two productive years in Paris where he studied classical music.
 He wrote his first classical composition, Unirsi in Matrimonio, for saxophone and strings in 1990.
 This was followed by another work for strings and saxophone, Un Ecossais À Paris in 1991, and he collaborated with classical pianist (Murray McLachlan) for Sonata No.1 - Hall of Mirrors and Sonata No.2 Dreaming with Open Eyes, both for saxophone and piano.

 The next seven years were spent preparing for a much bigger orchestral work, the saxophone concerto Hiroshima (1998).
 This was premiered with the Orchestra of St. John Smith's Square at Chelmsford Cathedral and included strings, brass, woodwinds, percussion, piano, and saxophone.
 Smith appeared as solo saxophonist for Sally Beamish's The Knotgrass Elegy, commissioned for the 2001 BBC Proms, and performed with the BBC Symphony Orchestra at the Royal Albert Hall in London.
 In 2002, Smith performed his earlier and much lengthier re-invention of Children's Songs for saxophone and orchestra with the Scottish Ensemble at St John's Kirk, Perth.
-Other classical music endeavours have included a massive undertaking for the Edinburgh Youth Orchestra's 40th anniversary in 2003.
-A suite entitled Edinburgh was written for the occasion, with saxophone, bass, drums, and a one-hundred-person symphony orchestra.
-The work toured Scotland, Estonia, Russia, and Finland.
+Other classical music endeavours have included a suite entitled Edinburgh, written for the Edinburgh Youth Orchestra's 40th anniversary in 2003.
+The suite, with saxophone, bass, drums, and a one-hundred-person symphony orchestra, toured Scotland, Estonia, Russia, and Finland.